 3.8.1 The Green Belt and the impact of any alterations to the Green Belt is a key consideration here.
-Flood risk also limits the development potential of the preferred site (Lo/Mu/1) and access constraints limit the potential of site Lo/Ho/1.
-SINCs are present to the north and north eastern side of the settlement and would be potentially impacted on by the non-suitable sites and preferred sites on that side of the village.
+All three allocated sites require a minor extension to the existing village envelope.
+SINCs are present to the north and north eastern side of the, but the allocated sites would not be expected to adversely affect these sites.
+Site Lo/Ho/3 has good access to the designated local centre.